-- 1. Residential and visitor accommodation development of a scale, density and character within sub zones that are separately identifiable by such characteristics as location, topology, geology, access, sunlight or views. - 2.
-Low density rural living development in identified locations in close proximity to Wanaka. - Retention of the general character of the residential environments in terms of density, building height, access to sunlight, privacy and views.
+- 4.1.
+Residential and visitor accommodation development of a scale, density and character within sub zones that are separately identifiable by such characteristics as location, topology, geology, access, sunlight or views.
+Residential development which retains the current level of low density activity and is sympathetic to the surrounding visual amenities of the rural areas and lakeshores. - 2.2.
+Low density rural living development in identified locations in close proximity to Wanaka. - 3.3.
+Retention of the general character of the residential environments in terms of density, building height, access to sunlight, privacy and views.

-- To provide for some peripheral expansion of the existing residential areas of the towns in a manner that retains the consolidated form of the towns. - 2 To provide for rural living opportunities as part of the Wanaka environs. - 3 To provide limited opportunity for higher density residential development close to the Wanaka town centre.

-- 4 Residential development organised around neighbourhoods separate from areas predominately visitor accommodation development - 5 Avoid the planting and locating of inappropriate tree species so as to reduce the impact of excessive shading and loss of vistas
+- 1 To provide for some peripheral expansion of the existing residential areas of the towns in a manner which that retains the consolidated form of the towns. - To provide for rural living opportunities as part of the Wanaka environs.
+2 - To provide limited opportunity for higher density residential development 3 close to the Wanaka town centre. - 4 Residential development organised around neighbourhoods separate from areas predominately visitor accommodation development To ensure non-residential activities in residential areas meet residential amenity standards and do not disrupt residential cohesion and social well being. - 5 Avoid the planting and locating of inappropriate tree species so as to reduce the impact of excessive shading and loss of vistas